Writing Center Policies

 All of these strategies focus on helping a writer learn about writing, rather than fixing their writing for them.

-The WC expects that writers will turn off their cell phones (no talking or texting) during a tutoring session.
+Tutoring is most effective and enjoyable for both parties when you, the writer, are an active participant.
+Thus, the WC expects that writers will turn off their cell phones (no talking or texting) during a tutoring session.
 If you're waiting for your appointment, we would encourage you to spend time reviewing your essay and to develop 2-3 specific spots or concerns you have to discuss with the tutor.
-Tutoring is most effective and enjoyable for both parties when you are an active participant.

-Another policy at the Cornell Writing Centers is that ALL TUTORS have agency to make decisions that are best for them.
+The main policy at the Cornell Writing Centers is that all tutors have agency to make decisions that represent a negotiation of what is best for both the tutor and the writer.
+This policy acknowledges that both tutors and writers are complex humans with varying needs when it comes to reading, writing, and communicating.
 That means, your tutor may ask you to print out your essay because that's how they read best, or a tutor may be willing to work with you for an extra half hour or they may need to be done immediately when their tutoring shift is done.
 Tutors, like writers, have individual reading and tutoring preferences as well as varying comfort levels with different types of situations--we encourage them, like you, to make purposeful decisions that all parties are comfortable with.
 While this policy does result in a variety of different practices and approaches to different situations, we hope that you'll respect each tutor's requests and sense of what they need, as they will also respect your choices about what you need.

 WC Online Scheduling System